jameswangz/github-shared-repository/README.markdown

 * Configure the workspaceDir in JENKINS_HOME/config.xml, set the value to the git repository folder, this solution only works for the situation that the Jenkins server is dedicated for only 1 project.
 * Create soft links for all jobs, source ->  git repository folder, target -> job/workspace

+## Switch to the desired branch
+By default git will use master branch, if you specified other branch in jenkins_trigger.rb you need to switch to it by using the following command

+`git checkout -b branch_name origin/branch_name`

 ## Schedule the trigger script
 There are 2 ways to schedule the trigger script